 About Taisia

-Creating my career as an international business woman, becoming the founder and leader of Expat Psychologist in The Netherlands and Switzerland, by studying psychology and completing my MBA, has been my biggest achievement so far.
-A huge personal achievement for me is having had the opportunity to travel to over 65+ countries, and counting.
-I will forever be grateful that this journey of life has been so gentle and generous to me.
+Building my career as an international businesswoman and becoming the founder and leader of Expat Psychologist in the Netherlands and Switzerland—through studying psychology and completing my MBA—has been my greatest professional achievement so far.
+On a personal level, having had the opportunity to travel to more than 65 countries (and counting) is something I deeply cherish.
+I remain profoundly grateful that life’s journey has been so generous and has allowed me to learn, grow, and contribute in ways I never imagined.

-Expat Psychologist grew to be one of the leading expat-focused services in the Netherlands with several locations throughout the country.
-With the dream to help expats all over the world, I also expanded my reach to Switzerland.
-I takes pride in not only being a great role model to other psychologists but also in providing high-quality client-focused services to anyone who finds it challenging to adapt to a new country.
+Expat Psychologist has grown into one of the leading expat-focused mental health services in the Netherlands, with several locations across the country.
+Guided by my dream to support expats worldwide, I have since expanded my work to Switzerland.
+I take pride not only in being a positive role model for other psychologists but also in providing high-quality, client-centered care to anyone struggling to adapt to a new country and culture.

-Being a good leader is very important to me.
-My idea of leadership involves a subtle tango between identifying my own personal strengths as a leader, and the needs of people I wish to lead.
-So, my goal as a leader is to be the best of myself in modeling the values that are important to me, like emotional intelligence, and to simultaneously lead my employees and colleagues to grow into the best versions of themselves.
+Being a good leader is deeply important to me.
+My philosophy of leadership is a subtle dance between recognizing my personal strengths and understanding the needs of the people I lead.
+My goal is to embody the values I hold dear—such as emotional intelligence, empathy, and integrity—while inspiring my team to grow into the best versions of themselves.

 We are what we are because we have been what we have been.